 According to the policies of TNCC and the VCCS, as quoted from the Student Handbook, "Inappropriate classroom behavior impacts the learning process of students.
 The instructor is responsible for maintaining an environment conducive for student learning as an official College representative."
 To those ends we will use the Student Handbook and Code of Conduct as our guide to professional and collegial classroom deportment, as outlined in that document and below.

-Students’ expectations of self and colleagues collected in class, via email, and from hard copy submissions.
-These are the success rules developed by students in Prof. D's classes in previous semesters and adopted by consensus.
+Students’ expectations of self and colleagues, collected in class, via email, and from hard copy submissions.
+These are the success rules developed by students in Prof. D's classes in previous semesters, updated every semester, and then adopted by consensus.

 Prof. D’s responsibility: Maintain a brain-friendly, learning-centered classroom environment in which all who are present benefit

-Prof. D's rule: Turn off your cell phone!!
+Prof. D's rule: Put away or turn off your cell phone!!

 Show up on time